Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 1. What is Presumptive Income Tax Scheme?

-To give relief to small taxpayers from the tedious job of maintenance of books of account and from getting the accounts audited, the Income-tax Act has framed three presumptive taxation schemes under sections 44AD, 44ADA and 44AE.
+To give relief to small taxpayers from the tedious job of maintenance of books of account and from getting the accounts audited, the Income-tax Act has framed three presumptive taxation schemes under section 58 of IT Act 2025 (sections 44AD, 44ADA and 44AE of IT Act 1961).

 Suits small taxpayers like freelancers, professionals, doctors, lawyers, advocates, accountants, engineers, contractors, MSME businesses